 - if the cancer has spread beyond the pelvis when first diagnosed

-- during radiation therapy (chemoradiation) and/or after radiation therapy.
+- during radiation therapy (chemoradiation) or after radiation therapy.

 Side effects of chemotherapy

+Hormone therapy may also be called endocrine therapy or hormone-blocking therapy.
 Hormones such as oestrogen and progesterone are substances that are produced naturally in the body.
 They help control the growth and activity of cells.
-Some cancers of the uterus depend on oestrogen and/or progesterone to grow.
+Some cancers of the uterus depend on oestrogen or progesterone to grow.
 These are known as hormone-dependent or hormone-sensitive cancers and can sometimes be treated with hormone therapy.

 Hormone therapy may be recommended for uterine cancer that has spread or come back (recurred), particularly if it is a low-grade cancer.
-It is also sometimes offered as the first treatment if surgery has not been done (e.g. when a young woman with early, low-grade uterine cancer chooses not to have a hysterectomy because she wants to have children, or if a woman is too unwell for surgery).
+It is also sometimes offered as the first treatment if surgery has not been done (e.g. when a woman with early-stage, low-grade uterine cancer chooses not to have a hysterectomy because she wants to have children, or if a person is too unwell for surgery).

-The main hormone therapy for women with hormone-dependent cancer of the uterus is progesterone that has been produced in a laboratory.
-Progesterone is available in tablet form (usually either medroxyprogesterone or megestrol); as an injection given by your GP or nurse; or through a hormone-releasing intrauterine device (IUD) called a Mirena, which is fitted into the uterus by your doctor (if you have not had a hysterectomy).
+The main hormone therapy for hormone-dependent cancer of the uterus is progesterone that has been produced in a laboratory.
+High-dose progesterone is available in tablet form (usually medroxyprogesterone) or through a hormone-releasing intrauterine device (IUD) called a Mirena, which is placed into the uterus by your doctor (if you have not had a hysterectomy).
+Other hormone drugs may be available on clinical trials.
 Talk to your doctor about the risks and benefits of the different methods.

 Side effects of hormone therapy

 Targeted therapy is a drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.
-Your oncologist may discuss additional testing of the tumour to see whether any of these drugs might be an option, particularly for cancer that has returned.
-Targeted therapy drugs are not yet standard treatment for cancer of the uterus, but you can ask your oncologist whether you may be able to access them through a clinical trial.
+Your medical oncologist may discuss testing the tumour to see whether there are any suitable targeted therapy drugs available through clinical trials.

 Palliative treatment helps to improve people’s quality of life by managing symptoms of cancer without trying to cure the disease.
 Many people think that palliative treatment is for people at the end of their life, but it can help at any stage of advanced uterine cancer.
 It is about living as long as possible in the most satisfying way you can.

 As well as slowing the spread of cancer, palliative treatment can relieve any pain and help manage other symptoms.
 Treatment may include radiation therapy, chemotherapy or hormone therapy.
-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, social and spiritual needs.
 The team also supports families and carers.